-Transfers of Electricity Property made to an MEU, Hydro One or OPG, or subsidiary of either of them and where the transferee is exempt from tax under the ITA at the time of transfer, the transfer will be an excluded transfer and thereby exempt from the transfer tax.
-Capital gains arising from a transfer of Electricity Property occurring between January 1, 2016 and December 31, 2022 are also exempt from the transfer tax.
+Transfers of Electricity Property will be an excluded transfer and thereby exempt from the transfer tax if made to an MEU, Hydro One or OPG, or a subsidiary of either of them if the transferee is exempt from tax under the ITA at the time of transfer.
+Capital gains arising from a transfer of Electricity Property occurring between January 1, 2016 and December 31, 2024 are also exempt from the transfer tax.